 Stations with a Hometown Heroes feature could make September First Responders Month, as a nod to 9/11.

 This also works with special programming.
 Don’t just sprinkling in “oh wow” songs from the library.
 Showcase library depth with a special weekend.
 If 90s hip hop songs are a small part of the station’s music mix, why not turn that genre into a special weekend feature?
 This is even more effective over a 3-day weekend.

 Promote it heavily and focusing all programming on the special event the way Starbucks celebrates Pumpkin Spice Latte.
-A highly promoted weekend will produce more attention, image points and TSL than playing a couple songs an hour in regular rotation.
+A highly promoted weekend will produce more attention, image points, and TSL than playing a couple of songs an hour in regular rotation.

 There’s a lot to be said for consistency, but sometimes absence can add excitement when a feature returns for a limited engagement.